 - Committed to creating shareholder value

-Say it again: Underfollowed, undervalued, underappreciated, and committed to creating shareholder value.
-That's the dividend dynasty recipe for success.
-Search for these traits and don't ignore boring industries -- utilities, insurers, consumer products, banks -- or even foreign countries.
-That's how Mathew Emmert does it, and his subscribers are besting the market by two percentage points while assuming less risk.
+Search for these traits, and don't ignore boring industries -- utilities, insurers, consumer products, banks -- or even foreign countries.
+That's how James Early does it, and his subscribers are beating the market with less volatility and business risk.

-To view more than 50 of Mathew's favorite income stocks, enjoy a free 30-day trial of Motley Fool Income Investor.
-And for a limited time, a subscription will get you a free copy of Stocks 2006: The Investor's Guide to the Year Ahead.
+To view James's favorite income stocks, enjoy a free 30-day trial of Motley Fool Income Investor.

 This article was originally published on June 29, 2005.
 It has been updated.